kcoms555/msh/README.md

 # msh
 mini user-custom shell

+## Implementation Details
+Items below are implemented
+1. Pipe ( '|' ) * Two or more pipes are also possible.
+2. Redirection ( '>', '<' )

+## Installation
+Download, compile and execute msh.c
+![image](https://user-images.githubusercontent.com/48780754/93019280-fb0c0500-f610-11ea-9761-239b6ec51818.png)

+## Example
+![image](https://user-images.githubusercontent.com/48780754/93019055-8a181d80-f60f-11ea-8f2f-e8cd94de91e3.png)

 ## pros
 It helps you to understand how to implement Linux shell

 ## ... and cons
 The one thing written above is all.
 I hope you like this :)

-## Installation
-Download, compile and execute msh.c
-![image](https://user-images.githubusercontent.com/48780754/93019280-fb0c0500-f610-11ea-9761-239b6ec51818.png)

-## Example
-![image](https://user-images.githubusercontent.com/48780754/93019055-8a181d80-f60f-11ea-8f2f-e8cd94de91e3.png)

 ## Known Problems
 - It does not load environment variables